 Image credit: Park City Ghost Tours

 Park City didn’t just spring up a couple of decades ago as a skier’s paradise.
-Once upon a time it was a frontier mining town, full of people who lived, died and maybe didn’t move on.
+Once upon a time it was a frontier mining town, full of people who lived, died, and maybe didn’t move on.
 Main Street features a nightly ghost walk at 8:00 p.m. that explores fifteen of Park City’s most hair-raising ghost stories.
 One of the best ghost walks in the country, the Park City tour will give you a spooky good time while relating some fascinating history, paranormal and otherwise.
 Make sure to keep an eye out for Park City’s most famous ghost: The Man in the Yellow Slicker.
 Tour guests have experienced many usual occurrences and mysterious apparitions over the years.
 Who knows what manner of spectral adventures you will uncover?
+Make your reservations ahead of time.

 Sleepy Hollow Wagon Rides

-While on the subject of the Headless Horseman and Midway, we would be remiss not to mention the Sleepy Hollow Halloween Wagon Ride.
+Have an encounter with a legendary specter when you go on the Sleepy Hollow Halloween Wagon Ride.
 Head down to Soldier Hollow and prepare for an eerie ride through the canyons and cottonwood trees.
 The wagon, pulled by working draft horses, meanders through the mysterious scenery while a narrator relates the Legend of Sleepy Hollow.
-Unlike most haunted attractions, this event is definitely family-friendly.
+Unlike many other haunted attractions, this event is definitely family-friendly.
 Reservations are required, so make sure you get your tickets ahead of time.

 Park City Nursery Pumpkin Patch